Why It’s Important to Update Your Employee Handbook and How To Do It

 Once the necessary changes are determined, craft a plan of execution.
 Depending on the updates, this could be a lengthy endeavor—making an organized execution plan essential.
 There are numerous ways to do this:

-• Create a priority list and organize your sectional updates based on higher or lower priority.
+Create a priority list and organize your sectional updates based on higher or lower priority.
+This approach is common when you have a time-sensitive update—for example, a change in employment law that directly impacts the policies outlined in your employee handbook.

 Whichever method you choose, establish and stick to a clearly-defined schedule for better (and timelier) results.

-HR consultants are experienced in identifying where a handbook may be lacking.
+HR consultants are experienced in identifying where an employee handbook may be lacking.
 Even if you have internal HR personnel, an outside perspective can ensure your new policies are compliant and will serve you well.
-They know a thorough employee handbook could be beneficial if an employee sues your company over matters your handbook covers.
-Conversely, an ambiguously written, misleading and outdated handbook could be the proof that employee needs to win their case.
+They know a thorough handbook could be beneficial if an employee sues your company over matters your handbook covers.
+Conversely, an ambiguously written, misleading and outdated employee handbook could be the proof that employee needs to win their case.

 It’s launch time!
-You finally get to send your employee handbook to employees.
-Require employees to either digitally or physically sign something to attest they have received and acknowledge its contents.
+You finally get to send your employee handbook to your workforce.
+As we mentioned earlier, require employees to either digitally or physically sign to attest they have received it and acknowledge its contents.

 Depending on the demographics of your company, you may also need to have your employee handbook translated into different languages or produced in an audio or Braille format to meet EEOC requirements for visually impaired workers.

-Finally, not all updates to your employee handbook need to be made and sent to employees at the same time.
+Finally, not all updates to your employee handbook need to be made and sent to employees at the same time every year.
 If an update is needed immediately due to pressing legal consequences, make and send it as soon as possible.
 Other, less urgent updates can be sent later if they’re not ready.
 Sure, employees may not enjoy signing acknowledgment documents multiple times.
-But there’s no harm in sending multiple handbook updates to employees.
+But there’s no harm in sending multiple employee handbook updates .

-If you’re not sure when you last reviewed your employee manual—or you don’t have one at all—reach out to James Moore’s HR Consulting team.
+If you’re not sure when you last reviewed your employee handbook—or you don’t have one at all—reach out to James Moore’s HR Solutions team.
 Whether you’re building a manual from scratch or just making a few tweaks, we’re here to help.

 All content provided in this article is for informational purposes only.
 Matters discussed in this article are subject to change.
 For up-to-date information on this subject please contact a James Moore professional.
 James Moore will not be held responsible for any claim, loss, damage or inconvenience caused as a result of any information within these pages or any information accessed through this site.